Parksville, British Columbia: Education

 The City of Parksville is located within School District 69 Qualicum.
 Springwood Elementary, Oceanside Elementary and Ballenas Secondary School are all located within Parksville.
 School District 69 also operates a Continuing Education Centre, Collaborative Education Alternate Program and PASS/Woodwinds Alternate School in Parksville.

 A regional campus of Vancouver Island University is located in Parksville.

 Culture, recreation, and leisure

 Polar Bear Splash

 Every year on January 1, residents gather at Parksville Community Park beach to plunge into the cold water to welcome in the new year.

 Summer By the Sea Market

-Each summer, Parksville holds a night market on Tuesday's.
+Each summer, Parksville holds a night market on Tuesdays.
 The market draws in visitors and helps to support local small businesses.
 In the past, the market has had up to 150 vendors.
 During the COVID-19 pandemic, the market was relocated to the Parksville Community Centre and the number of vendors was reduced.
 As of 2022, it has returned to Craig Street.